paritytech/parachains-integration-tests/README.md

 If the event is expected to happen in the same chain context, but as a result of another extrinsic in a remote context, `remote` attribute must be set to `true`.

-Default event listener timeout can be overrided by the `timeout` attribute.
+Default event listener timeout can be overriden by the `timeout` attribute.

 Example: